ParaFEM/ParaFEM/parafem/src/programs/5th_ed/p124/readme.txt

   This was originally program p124 in the 4th Edition of the book and is similar to program xx12 which is still under development by Llion Evans in folder /dev

+  ERRATUM

+  On some platforms, the original program fails because loaded_freedoms_pp has not been set to zero.
+The program has been updated on line 132:

+    IF(loaded_freedoms==0) loaded_freedoms_pp=0

   AUTHOR

   lee.margetts@manchester.ac.uk